passthejoe/pujol_variations_on_aguado/guitar_school.md

 Book Three was reprinted — with a full re-typesetting — in 2012, [as Matanya Ophee wrote](https://matanya.livejournal.com/123740.html) in his extensive LiveJournal

+Even though Book Four was never translated into English, I recommend it.
+There are hundreds of exercises and dozens of studies, including the Agaudo with Pujol variations that inspired this project.
+I recently purchased the Melos edition from Amazon.
+I received a printed-on-demand volume that looks pretty good and was definitely priced right.
+The book is very obviously reproduced from a scan of a previous Ricordi edition, but it's clearer than you might expect.

+I wish Editions Orphée had translated Book 4.

+In his Book 3 preface, Pujol mentions a Book 5 that, if it exists, has never been released in any language.

 ## References

 Matanya Ophee's LiveJournal <https://matanya.livejournal.com>